This article is continually updated.

 including replacing all stores’ incandescent bulbs with LED bulbs and ensuring 100 percents of its cup supply is reusable or recyclable by 2015.

 Beyond the energy-saving measures, the company aims to give its stores a more local feel.
-All new and renovated stores beginning in 2010 will tap the skills of local craftsmen and use materials associated with the store’s neighborhood.
+All new and renovated stores…will tap the skills of local craftsmen and use materials associated with the store’s neighborhood.

 One recently built store that reflects this new strategy is the company’s 1st Avenue and Pike Street store in Seattle, opened in March of 2009.
 The bar’s leather façade is made of scrap leather from local shoe and automobile factories, the cabinets from fallen trees in the Seattle area, and the community table from a nearby restaurant.